KamillaToberia/VBA-challenge/README.md

 - Finding the Max Percent, Min Percent and Max Volume Finding the names of the respective Tickers and Alocate them.

--Formating the sheet to fit the values.
+- Formating the sheet to fit the values.